Where do I register and make a payment?

 Yes.
 Every vehicle parked on campus is required to carry the proper parking permit for the lot where the vehicle is parked.
 Vehicles not showing a valid parking permit are subject to a parking fine.
 Parking permits can be activated after August 18 by logging in to the Student Self-Service Center and clicking the Public Safety/Parking link.

-Why do I need a student identification (ID) card and validation sticker?
+Why do I need a student identification (ID) card?

 Please go to our Student ID webpage for more information.